jenkins-x/jx-docs/content/en/docs/getting-started/setup/create-cluster/azure.md

 ---
 title: Azure
 linktitle: Azure
-description: How to create a kubernetes cluster on Azure
+description: How to create a kubernetes cluster on Azure?
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01